 Is Golang even a thing?

 It’s difficult to find anyone who hasn’t heard about Java.
 But do you know what Golang is?
-If it doesn’t ring a bell, worry not – this language doesn’t get much attention outside the developer community.
+If it doesn’t ring a bell, worry not – this compiled programming language doesn’t get much attention outside the developer community.

 This is rather unfair, as its features can introduce a new quality to many projects.
 Many business giants, such as Uber, have already discovered Golang’s potential.
 At Miquido, we share their enthusiasm – Go has helped us with creating some of our trademark software!
 Check out our selected projects here: